Skip to content

 The key insight: A typical Werkstudent working through both semesters plus full-time semester breaks in the same calendar year is at serious risk of exceeding the 140-day limit.
 Planning matters.

-This is the most counterintuitive aspect of the 140-day rule.
-Two students can work exactly the same total hours per week and consume completely different amounts of their annual day budget, purely because of how their shifts are arranged.
+Two students working exactly the same 20 hours per week can consume completely different amounts of their 140-day annual budget, purely because of how their shifts are arranged.
+This is the single most counterintuitive part of the 140-day rule.

 Student A works 5 days a week, 4 hours per day = 20 hours per week.
 Each day is exactly 4 hours or less, so each counts as a half-day.
 Over a 30-week semester, that is 150 half-days, equivalent to 75 full days used.
 Student A has 65 full days remaining for semester breaks.